Bergeggi (island): History

 The island bears evidences of a proto-historical Ligures' settlement.
 On its summit stands a watch tower and remains of a 4th-century church devoted to St. Eugenius.

 In 992 the bishop of Savona established a monastery on the island, also devoted to the saint, which was later donated to Lérins Abbey's monks.
 The monastery's ruins are still visible on the island.

-Nature conservation
+Ecology

+The island which, along with its surrounding marine area, forms part of the Riserva naturale regionale di Bergeggi ('Bergeggi Regional Nature Reserve'), has a rocky coastline that rises up to 53 meters above sea level.

-The island with its surrounding marine area is protected as Riserva naturale regionale di Bergeggi, established in 1985 by the Legge Regionale Liguria n.
-10 - Istituzione della riserva naturale regionale di Bergeggi.
-It is also included in a SIC (Site of Community Importance) called Isola Bergeggi - Punta Predani (code IT1323202).
+First protected as a nature reserve in 1985, it is also included in the Isola Bergeggi - Punta Predani European Site of Community Importance (code IT1323202).

-Among many interesting species living in the maquis shrubland covering most of the small island there are Campanula sabatia and Euphorbia dendroides.
+Parts of the island are covered by maquis shrubland, in which species such as Campanula sabatia and Euphorbia dendroides can be found, while the supralittoral rocks provide a habitat for plants such as sea fennel and Limonium cordatum.